Police cuts: yesterday’s news?

 - Time for discipline investigations to defy the laws of gravity? (bankbabble.wordpress.com)

-Posted on February 21, 2011, in Management, Media Watch, Police, Public Sector and tagged Association of Chief Police Officers, Austerity, BBC, Chief Constable, Control room, Newby Wiske, North Yorkshire, North Yorkshire Police, Police, Police authority, York.
+Posted on 21-02-2011, in Leadership & Management, Police, Public Services and tagged Association of Chief Police Officers, Austerity, BBC, Chief Constable, Control room, Newby Wiske, North Yorkshire, North Yorkshire Police, Police, Police authority, York.
 Bookmark the permalink.
 15 Comments.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.